chataize/plugin-api/README.md

 Important note:

-- The schema serializer excludes `CancellationToken` automatically.
+- The schema serializer excludes `CancellationToken` and ChatAIze context types (`IChatbotContext`, `IChatContext`, `IConditionContext`, `IFunctionContext`, `IActionContext`, `IUserContext`) automatically.
-- It currently **does not** exclude `IFunctionContext`.

-If your callback accepts `IFunctionContext`, provide an explicit parameter list to avoid showing `context` as a user-supplied tool input:
+If you want full control over what the model sees, provide an explicit parameter list:

 ```csharp
 using ChatAIze.PluginApi;